crow02531/jekyll-t4j/README.md

 # Jekyll::T4J

-jekyll-t4j is a plugin integrating Jekyll with your local TeX distribution.
-It enables Jekyll to cope with LaTeX code in your site.
-If you find MathJax or KaTeX can not cover your needs to write complex articles(i.e. LaTeX using chemfig), this plugin may help you a lot.
+jekyll-t4j is a Jekyll plugin providing (nearly) full support of LaTeX.

+- **Comprehensive**: support almost all packages, including tikz, chemfig, etc.
+- **Fast**: employ KaTeX to boost speed.
+Use cache, parallel rendering.
+- **Server side rendering**: all stuffs are done in server.

+T4J integrates Jekyll with your local TeX distribution, so you need to have either [MikTeX](https://miktex.org/) or [Tex Live](https://tug.org/texlive/) installed.

 Feel free to write any LaTeX! &#x1F389;

-## Usage
+## Getting Started

-We start by a simple instance, write a post `2023-02-04-hello-latex.md` and fill it with:
+Let's start by a simple instance, write a post `2023-02-04-hello-latex.md` and fill it with:

 ```
 ---